x0rc/x0rc/README.md

 <br/>

-##### Pursuing a career in DevOps.
-Passionate about Cloud Computing & CyberSecurity enthusiast.
-I found myself spending the majority of my free time on platforms like TryHackMe and HackTheBox where amongst Security, Linux and Networking essentials, I also learned a valuable lesson: **there is always a way in.**
+##### Interested in a career in DevOps.
+Cloud Computing and Cybersecurity are two of my passions.
+I found myself spending the majority of my free time on platforms like TryHackMe and HackTheBox, where I learned a valuable lesson in addition to security, Linux, and networking fundamentals: **there is always a way in.**

 #### Currently jamming to 🎧️